 If you and your spouse each materially participate as the only members of a jointly owned and operated farm, and you file a joint return for the tax year, you can elect to be treated as a qualified joint venture instead of a partnership.
 This election in most cases will not increase the total tax owed on the joint return, but it does give each of you credit for social security earnings on which retirement benefits are based and for Medicare coverage without filing a partnership return.
-For an explanation of "material participation," see the instructions for Schedule C, line G, and the instructions for line E on this page.
+For an explanation of "material participation," see the instructions for Schedule C (Form 1040), line G, and the instructions for line E, later, in these instructions.

 Making the election.
 To make this election, you must divide all items of income, gain, loss, deduction, and credit attributable to the farming business between you and your spouse in accordance with your respective interests in the venture.
-Each of you must file a separate Schedule F. On each line of your separate Schedule F, you must enter your share of the applicable income, deduction, or loss.
-Each of you must also file a separate Schedule SE to pay self-employment tax, as applicable.
+Each of you must file a separate Schedule F (Form 1040).
+On each line of your separate Schedule F (Form 1040), you must enter your share of the applicable income, deduction, or loss.
+Each of you must also file a separate Schedule SE (Form 1040) to pay self-employment tax, as applicable.